As part of the Supermassive program, APHIDS offers mentorships, secondments and internships to early career artists and

 Blame the Shadows’ practice is founded in the moving image and extends to inter-disciplinary projects working closely with dance and animation, and was a participant in the inaugural MIDSUMMA FUTURES a nine-month development program for emerging queer artists/performers.
 They have written for Archer Magazine exploring homophobia/transphobia across their birth country, Iran.
-Parisa is currently working with Lara Toms to explore methods to visually and lyrically convey sensitive stories where core creative innovation is driven by the necessity for identity-concealment.
+Parisa is currently working with Lara Thoms to explore methods to visually and lyrically convey sensitive stories where core creative innovation is driven by the necessity for identity-concealment.

 Internship – Kitty Malam